-- you have previously taken or been enrolled in an English 150 class.
+- have previously taken or been enrolled in an English 150 class.

-- you have previously taken the ISU 150 test-out.
+- have previously taken the ISU 150 test-out.
 University policy states that students may attempt a test-out for a course only once.

-- you are not officially enrolled at ISU for the semester the 150 test-out is being offered.
+- are not officially enrolled at ISU for the semester the 150 test-out is being offered.

-- you have credit for English 250.
+- have credit for English 250.
 We do not allow students to take the English 150 test-out when their credits show they are already beyond that course level.

 NOTE: You may be enrolled in English 150 when you take the exam.
 If you are enrolled in 150 and pass the exam, you will be given an administrative drop by your respective college.